sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 Moreover, there is a `supported` variant and a `minimal` variant.

 First off: Don't get confused. `supported` in this context means, it will contain `ansible-core` **and** *some* **supported** Ansible collections.
 The `minimal` variant is exactly as supported as the `supported` one is, albeit it's totally understandable if you are confused :smile:.
+The `minimal` EE contains `ansible-core` **only** - no collections or anything else.

-There is also this *special* EE, which contains Ansible Engine 2.9 only: `ansible-automation-platform-24/ee-29-rhel8`.
+There is also this *special* EE, which contains Ansible Engine 2.9: `ansible-automation-platform-24/ee-29-rhel8`.
 Again, this EE is/was provided merely for the reason to support customers in their migration from older Ansible Automation Platform/Ansible versions.

 Secondly, the namespace difference (`ansible-automation-platform/ee-minimal-rhel9` vs. `ansible-automation-platform-24/ee-minimal-rhel9`) is due to 'historic' reasons,